-Thankfully, this first rye expression released by Arbikie may be described as a ‘single grain Scotch whisky’ due to its malted barley content.
-However, a second style produced at the site is made using rye (75 per cent) and wheat (25 per cent), with an enzyme added during mashing, and thus cannot be labelled as Scotch whisky under current regulation.
+Thus, these first rye expressions released by Arbikie may be described as a ‘single grain Scotch whisky’ due to their malted barley content.
+However, a third style produced at the site is made using rye (75 per cent) and wheat (25 per cent), with an enzyme added during mashing, and thus cannot be labelled as Scotch whisky under current regulation.
 Nevertheless, the Arbikie team will go ahead with the release of this spirit and they currently plan to label it as something along the lines of ‘Arbikie American-style rye spirit drink’ – a little clunky, but hopefully it won’t dissuade consumers from picking up a bottle and deciding for themselves as to whether it can be classed as Scotch whisky.

 With all this talk of vodka, gin, and rye, you may be forgiven for thinking that this Angus distillery isn’t producing good old single malt.
 Although Arbikie is making its mark on these other spirit categories, for the Stirling brothers, single malt Scotch whisky is at the very heart of the enterprise and the product that is closest to their hearts.
 For now, however, they are keeping quiet about it as the long-term aim is for an 18-years-old expression to be the core Arbikie whisky product.
 In fact, it has been suggested that those wondering when we may see Arbikie single malt should look to the ‘Daftmill model’ for clues – that is to say, single malt will not likely be released until it has hit an age in double digits.

 Odyssey, Laureate and Golden Promise barley; various varieties of wheat and rye, all grown on the estate.
+In process of growing heritage barley varieties.
 Malting by Boortmalt in Montrose (Glenesk).
 King Edward, Cultra and Maris Piper potatoes, also all grown on the farm and processed at the distillery site.
-Strawberries, blaeberries, and chillies also grown on site for use in flavoured vodka and gin production.Mashing:
+Botanicals, such as strawberries, blaeberries and chillies, for flavoured vodka and gin production are also sourced from the farm or from local suppliers.Mashing:

 750kg semi-lauter mash tun by CARL.Fermentation:

-Four stainless steel wash backs by CARL: two with 3000l capacity and two with 6000l capacity.
+Six 6000l capacity stainless steel wash backs.
 Four-day fermentation for single malt production, with one dry bagged yeast used.Distillation:

-Two steam-heated pot stills fitted with purifiers, sharply declining lyne arms and purifiers that can be turned on or off.
+Two steam-heated pot stills fitted with sharply declining lyne arms and purifiers that can be turned on or off.
 Wash still with 4000l capacity.
 Spirit still with 2400l capacity.
-One 40-plate column still.
+One additional steam-heated pot still (2400l capacity) with ascending lyne arm and botanical basket, with optional 40-plate column - used in the production of gin, vodka and column-distilled whisky.
 One demethyliser, used solely for removing methanol from potato vodka.
 All by CARL.Capacity:

 200,000 lpa per annum.